-New Home Closings and Prices in Richmond Rise According to Latest Figures
+New Home Closings and Prices in Richmond Climb According to Latest Figures

-In the Richmond, VA market, closings of new homes jumped year-over-year in August, but with a rise less sharp than July 2013, there were suggestions the market may be stabilizing.
-New home closings saw a hike of 21.0% from the year earlier to 190.
-In comparison, new home closings in the same month last year saw a 71.3% hike year-over-year in July.
+New home closings climbed year-over-year in November in the Richmond, VA market, but as the percentage increased less than October 2013, the market seemed to show signs of leveling.
+New home closings saw a 9.2% jump from a year earlier to 190.
+In comparison, new home closings in the same month last year saw a 13.5% rise year-over-year in October.

 Pricing and Mortgage Trends